kubarrr/Chromatin_simulated_annealing/README.md

 Technologies: Python, Chimera

 The project focused on using "Simulated Annealing" to simulate chromosomal structures based on microscopic data.
 Function g was developed to iteratively generate structures considering factors like genome fragment distances and chromatin topological constraints.
 Another function f was implemented to assess the similarity of the generated structures to the originals using Hi-C maps and Pearson correlation.
+Another method Recurrence plot-based reconstruction (RPR) was also implemented.

 #